Science Field Day

 How Students are Selected for Their Events

 I have never administered any type of pretest or other practice prior to assigning events.
+I know that some teachers do this.
 Typically, I let returning 5th graders have first choice of events, especially if they are electing to repeat their same event from the previous year.
 From there, I randomly draw names for the students to select an event (or two).
 Occasionally I will assign 3 events if someone needs a partner and/or if a person is strong in science, but typically students have 1 or 2 events only.